-You can start by getting involved with our social networks including Facebook, Instagram, Twitter, and YouTube pages.
+You can start by getting involved with our social networks including Facebook, Instagram, Twitter, LinkedIn, and YouTube pages.
 If you are looking to contribute in more tangible ways, visit our Donate page.
-If you’re eager to become a network member and participate in the Atlas Leadership Academy, click here.
+If you’re eager to become a network member and participate in the Atlas Network Academy, click here.

 Flagship Events: Each year Atlas Network hosts the Liberty Forum & Freedom Dinner, one of the freedom movement’s “must-attend” events, providing prime opportunities for learning about and networking with the global think tank network.
 In addition, there are local and regional meetings that can provide an introduction to the broader network.
 Atlas Network shares information on these events, as well as other local meetings, on our events page.

 As a support organization, the greatest value Atlas Network can provide for a young institute is through connections to other friends in the worldwide freedom movement.
 To complement this support, we also provide management training, recognition through various award programs, and opportunities to network with think tank leaders from around the world.